-Both MOFA and JICA have websites related to ODA.9 which are linked to each other, in an effort to release and disseminate accurate information to the wider public.
-In addition, MOFA publishes an ODA email magazine, which introduces actual stories of experiences and episodes about development cooperation in the field from the staff of overseas diplomatic missions and members of JICA.
+Both MOFA and JICA have websites related to ODA,11 which are linked to each other, in an effort to release and disseminate accurate information to the wider public.
+In addition, MOFA publishes an ODA email magazine, which introduces actual stories of experiences and episodes about development cooperation in the field from the staff of Japan's overseas diplomatic missions, members of JICA, employees of NGOs, and employees of private sector companies stationed in the field.